 Figure 1.
-The visualization tool based on 3DHOP.
+The visualisation tool based on 3DHOP.

-It was based on the definition of a middleware platform that facilitates the integration of new data sources and allows the publication and reuse of services for the enhancement and enjoyment of the cultural heritage of Lazio.
-This result proves the opportunities given by this kind of ICT tools for the communication and fruition of cultural heritage 3D models that can be extended and linked with other information and studies in a simple way.
-Adding metadata to the graph of knowledge is possible to create linked information that can be queried and showed with the viewer in the same web environment allowing the academic, the researcher and/or the simple user to get resources and carry on his studies.
-The Corsini throne was found between 1732 and 1734, during excavations to realise the foundation of the Corsini’s family chapel in the basilica of S. Giovanni in Laterano.
-The decorations and typology of this artefact, apparently would leave it to consider typical of Etruscan series of funerary thrones, commonly made with bronze or terracotta.
-The use of marble and the place of the discovery, on the other hand, show the Roman origins of this opera that is a unicum in the ancient sculpture production.
+The project focused on the design of a middleware platform to facilitate the integration of new data sources and enable the publication and reuse of services for the enhancement and enjoyment of the cultural heritage of Lazio.
+The results demonstrate the opportunities for sharing and enhancing cultural heritage provided by 3D models that can be extended and linked with studies and other information in a simple way.
+By adding metadata to the knowledge graph, it is possible to create linked information that can be queried and shown with the viewer in the same web environment, allowing the academic, the researcher and/or the simple user to access resources and carry on with their studies.
+The Corsini Throne was found between 1732 and 1734 during excavations prior to laying the foundation of the Corsini family’s chapel in the basilica of S. Giovanni in Laterano.
+The decorations and typology of this artefact could be considered typical of Etruscan funerary thrones, which were commonly made with bronze or terracotta.
+The use of marble and the place of the discovery, on the other hand, show the Roman origins of this piece, making it unique in ancient sculpture.

-This, together with the events relating to the place of discovery, has allowed to hypothesize its function and role: it would in fact be the symbol of the royal descent of the most important women of the Plautii Silvani family, the Etruscan Urgulania, married around at 40 BC by M. Plautius, vir praetorius.
-The artefact is, therefore, a faithful Roman copy of the late Republican age of a princely Etruscan throne of the late 5th century BC, as proof of the royalty of the Urgula gens [3].
+This, together with the events relating to its discovery, has led to a hypothesis regarding its function and role: that it is a symbol of the royal descent of one of the most important women of the Etruscan Plautii Silvani family, Urgulania, who married M. Plautius Vir Praetorius in around 40 BC.
+The artefact is, therefore, a Roman copy of an Etruscan throne from the late Republican age (late 5th century BC), intended as proof of Urgulania’s royal lineage [3].

-The back of the throne is divided into two parts delimited by a frame with ivy; the upper one shows soldiers while the lower one some scenes of wild boar hunting.
-Above a plant frieze at the base, develops a figurative band with scenes of sacrifice, of struggle and of procession still of not clear interpretation.
+The back of the throne is divided into two parts delimited by a frame of ivy; the upper part shows soldiers, while the lower one depicts scenes of wild boar hunting.
+Above a plant frieze at the base, figures portray scenes of sacrifice and struggle and a procession, the interpretation of which is still not clear.

-The Corsini Throne has been investigated both by photogrammetry and structured light scanner.
-The use of these two non-invasive technologies has allowed to create two different 3D reconstructions.
-That can favour its use in virtual mode, improving the visibility of artwork and enriching the documentation of the museum [4].
+The Corsini Throne was investigated using both photogrammetry and a structured light scanner.
+The use of these two non-invasive technologies enabled the creation of two different 3D reconstructions.
+These reconstructions can be shared virtually, improving the visibility of the artwork and enriching the museum’s catalogue [4].

-The photogrammetric reconstruction is widely used to elaborate 3D reproduction both of small artworks and for monumental complexes of considerable extensions [5] [6].
-Starting by 2D digital images, taken by a simple camera, it provides a 3D real scaled numerical model, based on the Structure from Motion
+Photogrammetric reconstruction is widely used to generate 3D models of both small artworks and monumental complexes of considerable size [5], [6].
+Starting with 2D digital images taken by a simple camera, a scaled 3D numerical model is generated using structure from motion